ordpool-space/ordinal-cubes-index/README.md

 **Phase C — Steady state** (`.github/workflows/grind.yml`)

-Hourly cron runs `scripts/grind.mjs` with the default 5000-iteration budget.
+Continuous cron runs `scripts/grind.mjs` with the default 5000-iteration budget.
 Picks up wherever the cursor left off.
 If anything changed, commits and pushes.
 Idempotent — re-running with no new inscriptions is a no-op.

 ## Running locally